Mohammedbakhti/football-scores/README.md

-# Building a simple football scores app with Angular and TypeScript - a tutorial
+Real madrid vs Liverpool # Building a simple football scores app with Angular and TypeScript - a tutorial

 ### What we'll be building